Table of Contents

 How does annual business revenue differ from profits?
 Profit is the amount you have after you subtract annual expenses from annual revenue.

-When calculating business revenue, you’ll include money you earn from your main business activities, such as sales of your products or services, as well as revenue you earn from activities not directly related to your business, such as interest from investments or renting a floor of your building to another company.
+When calculating business revenue, you’ll include money you earn from your main business activities, such as sales of your products or services, as well as revenue you earn from activities not directly related to your business, such as interest from investments or renting out a floor of your building to another company.

 Either way, it’s important to calculate and track your annual revenue.
 Doing so helps you determine if your business is making a profit and growing.
 It can also assist you in preparing to pitch to investors, applying for small business loans, and planning and strategizing for future growth.